tablackmore/wickedizer/README.md

 wickedizer
 ==========

-Wickedizer browser plugin to make the web wickeder
+Wickedizer browser plugin to make the web more wicked.